-OpenCensus is the first, open-source, vendor-agnostic solution to offer intelligent (tail-based) sampling.
-In this post, I would like demonstrate why intelligent sampling is so powerful and how you can configure it in OpenCensus.
+OpenCensus is the first open-source, vendor-agnostic solution to offer intelligent (tail-based) sampling.
+In this post, I would like to demonstrate why intelligent sampling is so powerful and how you can configure it in OpenCensus.
 Read on to learn more!

 What is Intelligent Sampling?

-An alternatively approach is to do tail-based sampling.
-With tail-based sampling the sampling decision is made only after the entire trace has been collected.
-As a result, with tail-based sampling it is possible to capture relevant traces while minimally or never sampling less relevant traces.
-While tail-based sampling is desirable it introduces quite a bit of complexity.
-For example, all spans for a given trace need to be processed by the same system and the trace cannot be ingested by a backend until the entire trace is collected and a sampling decision is made (it is very hard to know when a trace is complete).
+An alternative approach is to do tail-based sampling.
+With tail-based sampling, the sampling decision is made only after the entire trace has been collected.
+As a result, with tail-based sampling, capturing relevant traces while minimally or never sampling less relevant traces is possible.
+While tail-based sampling is desirable, it introduces quite a bit of complexity.
+For example, all spans for a given trace need to be processed by the same system, and a backend cannot ingest the trace until the entire trace is collected and a sampling decision is made (it is tough to know when a trace is complete).

 How do you configure Intelligent Sampling in OpenCensus?

-OpenCensus offers intelligent sampling in the OpenCensus Collector (since the sampling decision needs to made with the entire trace it cannot be done in the OpenCensus Agent).
+OpenCensus offers intelligent sampling in the OpenCensus Collector (since the sampling decision needs to be made with the entire trace, it cannot be done in the OpenCensus Agent).
 Today, a single sampling policy can be applied to each exporter.
 The following sampling policies are supported: